Universal approximation of symmetric and anti-symmetric functions: Introduction

 We consider in this study universal approximations of symmetric and anti-symmetric functions.
 A function $f:(\RR^d)^N\to \RR$ is {\bf (totally) symmetric} if

 for any permutation $\sigma\in S(N)$, and elements $\vx_1,\ldots,\vx_N\in \RR^d$.
 Similarly $f$ is {\bf (totally) anti-symmetric} if

 for any permutation, where $(-1)^{\sigma}$ is the signature of $\sigma$.
-Note that the permutation is only applied to the particle indices $1,\ldots,N$, but not the Cartesian indices $1,\ldots,d$ for each $\vx_i$.
+Note that the permutation is only applied to the outer indices $1,\ldots,N$ (also referred to as the ``particle'' indices later), but not the Cartesian indices $1,\ldots,d$ for each $\vx_i$.
 In other words, $f$ is not totally symmetric / anti-symmetric when viewed as a function on $\RR^{d\times N}$.
+More precisely, $f$ in \eqref{eqn:antisymmetric} lies in the anti-symmetric inner product of $N$ copies of $L^2(\mathbb{R}^d)$.
 This is the relevant setup in many applications in scientific and engineering computation.
 A totally symmetric function is also called a permutation invariant function.
 A closely related concept is the permutation equivariant mapping, which is of the form $Y:(\RR^d)^N\to (\RR^{\tilde{d}})^N$ that satisfies

 for any permutation $\sigma\in S(N)$, and $\vx_1,\ldots,\vx_N\in \RR^d$.
 Here each component $Y_i\in\RR^{\tilde{d}}$, and $\tilde{d}$ can be different from $d$.